-The objective of the study was to identify the Market and Product development response strategies to environmental changes by the SACCOs in Nyeri County.
+The objective of the study was to identify the pricing strategies employed in response to environmental changes by the SACCOs in Nyeri County.

-Importance of the Study
+Value of the Study

-The findings of this study will be of great importance to the readers, the Saccos and the Ministry of Cooperative Development and Marketing.
-To the readers, it will contribute to the general body of knowledge and form a basis for further research on ways of utilizing the service industry to grow economically.
-The Saccos will benefit with valuable information regarding the shortcomings of the industry, economic empowerment and income generation.
+The findings of this study will be of great importance; it will contribute to the general body of knowledge and form a basis for further research on ways of utilizing the service industry for economic growth.
+It presents valuable information regarding the shortcomings of the sector, economic empowerment and income generation.
+The study findings will provide the missing information on the response strategies to environmental challenges by Saccos in Nyeri Conty since no such study has been done before.
 The research will bring in current statistics that the government through the Ministry of Cooperative Development and Marketing, which has the role of promotion of cooperative ventures, can utilize in analyzing the Savings and Credit Cooperative Societies.